Below are some of the resources for the sites I follow and have been accustomed to while traveling and blogging for your reference.

 Cities like Singapore or Jakarta have better local cab service.
-Depending on your currency and the cost of living of the city, it might seem expensive.
-If you are planning to travel on a budget, choose to opt for a public transport like metro or bus transport whichever is readily available and cost-effective.
+Depending on your currency and the cost of living in the city, it might seem expensive.
+If you are planning to travel on a budget, choose to opt for public transport like metro or bus transport whichever is readily available and cost-effective.

 There are a lot of volunteer programs where you can live and work like a local.
 This is an opportunity to exchange a wide range of services for free food and accommodations.